Register an Iowa Foreign LLC

 How To Register a Foreign LLC in Iowa

 First thing’s first: you’ll need to appoint an Iowa registered agent.
-Whoever you choose as your registered agent must have a physical address in Iowa and be available at that address during regular business hours to accept service of process in person.
+Whoever you choose as your registered agent must have a physical address in Iowa and be available at that address during regular business hours to accept service of process (legal mail) in person.
+So, if you don’t live in Iowa, you can’t be your own registered agent for your foreign LLC.
+You’ll need to appoint an Iowan you trust or hire a registered agent service that has an office in Iowa.

-Hiring a registered agent service can protect your privacy, as many registered agent services (including ours) will let you list their business address instead of your own on your foreign LLC’s public business filings.
+Tip: Hiring a registered agent service can also protect your privacy, as you’ll be able to list their business address instead of your own on your foreign LLC’s formation paperwork.

-Before your LLC can legally do business in Iowa, you must submit a form to the Iowa Secretary of State called the Limited Liability Company Application for Certificate of Authority.
+Before your LLC can legally do business in Iowa, you must submit a form called the Limited Liability Company Foreign Registration Statement to the Iowa Secretary of State, and pay the $100 filing fee.

 This is the information you’ll need to include in your application:

-• The legal name of your LLC in your home state.
+- The legal name of your LLC in your home state

-• The LLC’s formation date.
+- The LLC’s formation date

-• The name and physical address of your Iowa registered agent.
+- The name and physical address of your Iowa registered agent

-• The address of the LLC’s principal office.
+- The address of the LLC’s principal office

-• Whether your LLC is member or manager-managed.
+- Whether your LLC is member or manager-managed

-• The name and address of one of the LLC’s members or managers.
+- The name and address of one of the LLC’s members or managers

-• An authorized signature (this does not need to be from anyone in your LLC).
+- An authorized signature (this does not need to be from anyone in your LLC)

-Iowa charges $100 to file the Application for Certificate of Authority is.
+Iowa charges $100 to file your application.

 Online:

-Mail or In Person:
+Mail or in person:

 Secretary of State